 - Add love to make this mirchi ka salan taste ‘Yummy’.

-- Select chili’s which are not hot.
-Otherwise the recipe will be extra spicy.
+- Select chili’s which are not too hot and spicy, otherwise the recipe will be extra spicy.

 - The color of the recipe depends on the red chili powder you use.
 I used homemade red chili powder, which gave nice blush red color to my recipe.

 - Some people add more turmeric powder, which makes the recipe look pale in color, but the spice quotient will be the same.

 - You can even try adding roasted poppy seeds (khus khus) | Cashew nuts while grinding the masala.
 I somehow feel poppy seeds/cashew nuts impart sweet taste to the recipe and cuts off the spiciness.
 So I skip using it.
 You can try if you like.